Principal's Teaching and Learning Awards

 Educational Technology Award

-In partnership with Information Technology Services (ITS)
+Information Technology Services (ITS)

-The Educational Technology Award is designed to recognize and encourage the use of technology to enhance teaching and learning at Queen’s.
+The Principal's Educational Technology Award is designed to recognize and encourage the use of technology to enhance teaching and learning at Queen’s.
 This award honours faculty and/or staff (individuals or teams) from any Faculty, School or Department.
 Excellence is exemplified through evidence-based approaches that are learning and student focused.

 Individual faculty members, individual staff members or teams that include both faculty members and staff are encouraged though a maximum of 2 awards per year will be conferred (1 individual; 1 team).
-In years where no nominations meet the stipulated criteria, no award will be conferred.

 For this award, new technologies are recognized, but consideration will also be given for effective uses of existing technologies.
 Technologies could include hardware and/or software.